ZuzannaWeichel/driving_record_kata/README.md

 # driving_record_kata
 * Java kata to keep track of drivers trips
-* The more detail ReadMe file inside the project :D
+* The more detailed ReadMe file inside the project :D